VivienvV/Implicit_Bias/README.md

 * `gender_proxies.ipynb` contains our experiments with various gender proxies ...

 To blank out gendered terms from the input text, we use code by Huang et al. which can be found here: https://github.com/tenghaohuang/uncover_implicit_bias.
 The two specific Python files we use can also be found in the folder `blank_gender`.
+The files can be run in the following order:

+1. Classify sentences as having either a male, female, or unresolved gender protagonist
+      ```sh
+      python3 preprocess.py <story_filename.csv>
+      ```
+2. Blank out the gendered terms in male and female sentences

+      ```sh
+      python3 replaceGender.py
+      ```

-The file `data_to_json.py` can be used to complete the blanked out ROCStories data with gendered continuations in order to form gender pairs to evaluate.
+Furthermore, the file `data_to_json.py` can be used to complete the blanked out ROCStories data with gendered continuations in order to form gender pairs to evaluate.
 This can be runned as follows :
 `python data_to_json.py '[SETTING]' [ID]` where `[SETTING]` is the name of the setting, which decides what gender proxy to use (e.g. `'tokenized'` to only use singly tokenized names) and `[ID]` the id of the current dataset.
 The output will be a file:
 `gender_data_[SETTING]_[ID].json` in the same directory.